Quantitative Measurement of Cyber Resilience: Modeling and Experimentation: Experimental Approach and Discussion

-To form a series of experiments, within our test bed, there are multiple parameters that can be configured to generate varied data captures.
-Currently, these include: truck type, experiment duration, cyber attack start time, terrain type(s), starting location, ending location, target speed, cyber attack-defense pairings, cargo weight, and target speed variability.
+Using our test bed, we conducted a series of experimental runs in which a truck is subjected to a cyber attack. {To form a series of experiments, within our test bed, there are multiple parameters that can be configured at the start of a run to generate varied data captures.
+Currently, these include: truck type, experiment duration, cyber attack start time, terrain type(s), starting location, ending location, target speed, cyber attack-defense pairings, cargo weight, and target speed variability in the form of random seeds used in the generation of ``driver attention drift'' as described in Subsection~\ref{subsection:sim-trucks}.
+These random seeds are logged so that corresponding baseline and attack run pairs of the same parameter configuration use the same random seed.
+For example, when examining the effect of the engine \ac{ECU} attack on a light truck with medium cargo weight on a flat road, both the baseline run and the corresponding run with the attack active will use the same random seed for the target speed variability.
+This seed will then be be changed, and both runs re-executed to gather more corresponding baseline and attack run pairs. }